jWinterDay/cool_linter/README.md

   * pattern - RegExp-pattern, for example: Test123{1}, ^Test123$ and others
   * severity - [optional parameter].
 It is console information level.
 May be WARNING, INFO, ERROR.
 Default is WARNING
   * hint - [optional parameter].
 It is console information sentence
   * exclude_folders - this folders linter will ignore.
-By default included folders are:
+By default excluded folders are:

   ```dart
   '.dart_tool/**',